 There are so many ways to serve this homemade sauce besides serving it over pasta!

 - If you want a delicious vegetable option, drizzle this gluten free Alfredo sauce over a Whole Roasted Cauliflower.
 Does this make you think about all the delicious pasta dishes you can use this quick and easy gluten free sauce with?

 - This sauce is also delicious in this Super Cheesy Zucchini Ribbon Lasagna Alfredo.
 My picky kids didn't even notice that this lasagna had zucchini ribbons instead of lasagna noodles.
 Cheese can hide veggies perfectly!

 - This homemade alfredo sauce also tasted incredible on my Gluten Free Pizza Crust recipe!

 My favorite gluten free pasta is by Jovial.
 It has the best texture compared to other gluten free pasta brands.
 I also like Tinkyada (rice pasta), Bionaturae (corn and rice combination), and Sam Mills (corn pasta).
-I also do like Banza because it is a high-protein pasta, but the bean flavor doesn't go well with the alfredo flavor.
+I also like Banza because it is a high-protein pasta, but the bean flavor doesn't go well with the Alfredo flavor.

 Alfredo sauce will last in the fridge for about 4 days.
-Be sure to store it in an air-tight container as mentioned below.
+Be sure to store it in an air-tight container, as mentioned below.
 If you prefer, you can freeze the Alfredo sauce.